NewValleyChurch/documentation-theme-jekyll/pages/lights/lighting-change-log.md

 -	// Acquired Zip ties to secure power and dmx cabling.
 -	// Acquired male and female XLR ends for DMX cabling.
 -	// All 4 Chauvet lights have been received.
+-	// Received 8 clamps for moving heads.